 KH - I think my ultimate cheese toastie harks back to my 11 year old self.
 I think one of the first holidays that we went on as a family, we went to Lanzarote for a week and we had a little apartment on this big complex.
-Yeah it just felt kind of fancy and we were abroad and it was super hot and me and my brothers had lilos and all we did was spend our time having fun.
-And this pool had a bar in the middle of it that was half in the water and half out.
+Yeah it just felt kind of fancy and we were abroad and it was super hot and me and my brothers both had lilos and all we did was spend our time having fun.
+And this pool had a bar in the middle of it that was half in the water and half out of the water.
 It just felt super kind of 80s and jazzy.
-And my parents just let us get on with it I guess.
+And mum and dad just let us get on with it I guess.
 And I remember one day I sat down at the bar, like in the water, but at the bar.
-And i was like, urm I'll have a coca cola please and I'll have a cheese and ham and pineapple toastie and I'll have an ice cream and I literally bought all three at once and I think my brothers joked that I was gorging myself on everything I could possibly get and I was quite a gluttonous little child, but I didn't care, I felt like Id arrived.
-I'm ordering my own lunch in a pool in the sun in a swimming costume and it was just the best thing ever but I think it would be that flavour, ham cheese and pineapple.
+And I was like, urm I'll have a coca cola please and I'll have a cheese and ham and pineapple toastie, because that was on the menu, and I'll have an ice cream and I literally bought all three at once and I think my brothers joked that I was gorging myself on everything I could possibly get and I was quite a gluttonous little child, but I just didn't care, I felt like I’d arrived.
+I'm ordering my own lunch in a pool in the sun in a swimming costume and it was just the best thing ever but I think it would be that flavour - ham, cheese and pineapple.
 I think for me, I want something interesting in my cheese toastie, there needs to be something else that compliments just the cheese

 KH - Oh, I don't think this was grilled, I imagine it was from a can.
 I think it just felt really grown up.
-It was buying it myself, ordering my own lunch, doing my own thing.
+I think it was the buying it myself, ordering my own lunch, doing my own thing.
 Sitting there on my own.
-As an adult now, obviously we can't at the moment go out and sit at cafes and eat on our own but I think London has taught me to enjoy food on my own in a way that I didn't know because I lived here.
-Partly because when you live in London you like to move around don't you, sometimes you're at work or you're in a meeting and you need food.
+As an adult now, obviously we can't at the moment go out and sit at cafes and eat on our own but I think London has taught me to enjoy food on my own in a way that I didn't know before I lived here.
+Partly because when you live in London you like to move around don't you, sometimes you're at work or you're at a meeting and then you need food.
 So you go and find food on your own.
 And I think I used to feel strange about sitting in restaurants and eating alone, whereas now, having been in London for 13 years, you know I quite enjoy it.
-You know the calm, mindful state of sitting there ordering your own food, watching the world go by, always find a window and I think that's what I felt then when I was little.
+You know the calm, mindful state of sitting there, ordering your own food, watching the world go by, always find a window and I think that's what I felt then when I was little.

 JG - That kind of set the scene.

 KH - Yeah.
-I did want to go into food actually, I had a job in the pub and I was always licking the bowls when they got to the sink.
-But it meant that I suddenly started tasting all these flavours, again it was really 90s, pork dijonnaise, mustard and cream in a pan, chilli garlic prawns, I just remember being like (gurgles) what is this?!
+I did want to go into food when I was a teenager, I had a job in the pub and I was always licking the bowls when they got to the sink.
+But it meant that I suddenly started tasting all these flavours, again it was really 90s, pork dijonnaise, mustard and cream in a pan, great!
+Or chilli garlic prawns, I just remember being like (gurgles) what is this?!

 KH - So I went to quite a strange school, actually I guess it wasn't strange but I didn't really like school very much, it was a private school.
-And we had afternoon tea.
-Lunches were pretty good but tea was piles of bread, piles of jam, piles of peanut butter, doughnuts, cakes, cookies, biscuits, basically just loads of beige, sweet processed stuff
+There was tea, we had afternoon tea.
+Lunches were pretty good but tea was piles of bread, piles of jam, piles of peanut butter, doughnuts, cakes, cookies, biscuits, basically just loads of beige, sweet processed stuff.

-KH - Yeah I think I ate a Boost, a Cadburys Boost, every day, a Boost a day.
+KH - Yeah I think I ate a Boost everyday, a Cadburys Boost - a Boost a day.
 But yeah I used to go to tea, at 3.30 we'd go to our houses.
 And tea was just somewhere you went and something you did.
 I don't even know that I was hungry.
-But, there was cheese toastie makers and I think that was the first time Id come across a toaster oven, a press - a Brevill, I think there the cheese toastie makers where you make your sandwich then you butter the outside and then you put it in and it creates those kind of cheese toastie triangles.
+But, there was cheese toastie makers and I think that was the first time Id come across a toaster oven, a press - a Breville, I think they’re the cheese toastie makers where you make your sandwich, then you butter the outside and then you put it in and it creates those kind of cheese toastie triangles.
 And we used to make chocolate spread toasties!
 And I remember so clearly they would provide jars of Cadburys dairy milk chocolate spread.
-No joke you would put half a jar of chocolate spread in each toastie.
-Our fees must have just gone on chocolate spread!
+No joke, you would put half a jar - Our fees must have just gone on chocolate spread!
 Basically you'd have a melted chocolate spread toastie.
 And that's the next big toastie I remember.
 I don't even think it was interesting enough in terms of flavour.
 I think it was just sweet and hit the teenage spot of needing sugar.

 JG - It sounds delicious though,

 KH - Until I started the trailer.
-And I don't know what really was the impetus other than… I think since i've been running Canababes I think more and more and more I've just really liked to play around with flavour.
+And I don't know what really was the impetus other than… I think since I've been running Canababes, for the last few years, I think more and more and more I've just really liked to play around with flavour.
 I realised that that is something I naturally do.
-I made some cauliflower brinjal in the summer aubergine pickle, it was a bit like piccalilli, in the summer for our mutual friend, Lizzie, and she said oh this is like a kind of cauliflower mustard, you should sell this, this is great.
+I made some cauliflower brinjal in the summer aubergine pickle, it was a bit like piccalilli, in the summer for our mutual friend, Lizzie, and she said ‘oh this is like a kind of cauliflower mustard, you should sell this, this is great.’
 And I thought well that would be interesting in a cauliflower cheese toastie and I just trialled it one day over summer, then got the trailer and thought oh thats a given well do that.

 KH - It's much more playful.
 The toasties I wanna make are playful.
 And sometimes we talk about doing red onion and goat cheese. it just feels a bit too… normal.